vasilis-exo/magnolia-spa/README.md

 http://localhost:8080/magnoliaAuthor/
 ```

-> You will need you Magnolia DX Core license to access the instance.
-Enter the licence key and owner when prompted.

 ## Accessing Magnolia
 You can log in to Magnolia using the credentials superuser/superuser.
 This will give you complete access to all content and configuration.

-To access the apps that are mentioned in these instructions use the grid icon at the top of the page, to the right
-of the search bar.
+To access the apps that are mentioned in these instructions use the grid icon at the top of the page, to the right of the search bar.

-## Base URL set up

-In order to generate absolute URLs, Magnolia must know the domain on which it is running.

-### Configuring the base URL
-Open the Configuration app, expend the `server` node and set the property `defaultBaseUrl` to the URL of
-your Magnolia instance (double click the text to edit).

-In this case use, `http://localhost:8080/magnoliaAuthor/`

 ## Security set up